 5. Online tools and services: A personal tax account should include various online tools to assist taxpayers with their tax affairs, including tax calculators, income tax calculator, and tax return calculator.

-Other tools are payroll calculator, capital gains tax calculator, sales tax calculator, gst calculator (where applicable), VAT calculator, take home pay calculator, stamp duty calculator, and guidance on tax-related issues.
+Other tools are payroll calculator, capital gains tax calculator, sales tax calculator, calculator (where applicable), VAT calculator, take home pay calculator, stamp duty calculator, and guidance on tax-related issues.
 These tools will depend on the country.

 6. Security features: Encryption, secure login, and data protection are a few of the many features that guarantee the security and privacy of personal and tax-related data.

-7. User support: This covers support for users who might want assistance from a help desk or customer service team and support for any customer with questions or issues with their Personal Tax Account for example on how to file tax online.
+7. User support: This covers support for users who might want assistance from a help desk or customer service team and support for any customer with questions or issues with their Personal Tax Account, for example, on how to file tax online.

 Personal Tax Account and Tax Compliance